 - 1 1/2 cups warm water

-- 3 Tbsp olive oil
+- 3 Tablespoons olive oil

-- 1 1/2 tsp salt
+- 1 1/2 teaspoons salt

-- 1 tsp white vinegar
+- 1 teaspoon white vinegar

-In a large bowl of a stand mixer combine 1/2 cup of the warm water with the sugar and yeast.
+- In a large bowl of a stand mixer combine 1/2 cup of the warm water with the sugar and yeast.
 Stir to dissolve the yeast and let rest for 5 minutes.

-Add the remaining 1 cup of warm water, and the olive oil, salt and vinegar.
+- Add the remaining 1 cup of warm water, and the olive oil, salt and vinegar.

-Gently punch the dough down and place on a floured counter top.
+- Gently punch the dough down and place on a lightly greased or floured counter top.
 Divide the dough into 2 or 3 equal pieces (depending on how thick you want your crust/how big you want your pizza.
 I make three medium size, thinner crust pizzas.
 But you could make two larger pizzas).

-- Remove from oven and add toppings.
-Return to oven and bake for 8-12 more minutes or until the crust is golden brown and the cheese is bubbly.
+- Remove from oven and add pizza sauce and toppings.
+Return to oven and bake for 8-15 more minutes or until the crust is golden and the cheese is bubbly.